 - The following are optional configurations:

-- Course Information: student inputs or can be uploaded as a drop-down option
+- Course Information (this can be configured as a drop-down option vs. a text box)

 Note: For customers only using a direct link, proxy/IP, or referring URL authentication (e.g.,LibGuides), adding course information can be useful in reporting, and our Customer Success Team can help you determine the best approach for your students (pre-loading courses or relying on student inputs).